bruno-raffa/Helicopter-Reassignment/README.md

  ## Air Ambulance Reassignment Problem
 This project solves an Air Ambulance Reassignment Problem using a hybrid quantum-classical approach.
 The problem is to reassign air ambulances in order to meet changing demand projections.
-The approach used here involves using a Constrained Quadratic Model (CQM) that is formulated as a Quadratic Unconstrained Binary Optimization (QUBO) problem.
-The solution is computed using the LeapHybridCQMSampler.
+The approach used here involves using a Constrained Quadratic Model (CQM) The solution is computed using the LeapHybridCQMSampler from dvawe (https://cloud.dwavesys.com/))

 The problem is defined here is defined here: https://miro.neos-server.org/app/airambulance.